Derek Bourgeois: Personal life

-His first wife, the violinist Jean Bourgeois, died of motor neuron disease on 27 November 2006.
+Bourgeois' first wife, the violinist Jean Bourgeois, died of motor neurone disease on 27 November 2006.
 She had played in the BBC National Orchestra of Wales and was also a piano teacher.
 After returning to the UK from the USA in 2009, Bourgeois lived in Wool, Dorset, with his second wife, Norma Bourgeois.
 He died on 6 September 2017 in Poole, Dorset, and is survived by his wife Norma.